isabella232/sc_Hero/Script.markdown

 navigationController?.popViewController(animated: true)
 ```

 To be able to update Hero with the progress of the gesture, I first need to know how far the user has moved their finger since the gesture began.
-For that I'll use `translation(in:)`, which is a method declared on `UIPanGestureRecognizer` that returns the total x and y translations over the lifetime of the gesture.
+For that I'll use `translation(in: View)`, which is a method declared on `UIPanGestureRecognizer` that returns the total x and y translations over the lifetime of the gesture.
 You can provide a view if you want to use a different coordinate system, but in this case I simply pass `nil` to use the current coordinate system.

 ```
 let translation = recognizer.translation(in: nil)